CrowdStrike/Cloud-AWS/Agent-Install-Examples/Terraform-bootstrap-s3/README.md

 For more help with using API keys in AWS, please see the following document:
 [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-In addition to the API keys, you will also need to set the region you would like to deplo the template into.  edit the following line:
+In addition to the API keys, you will also need to set the region where you would like to deploy the template.
+Edit the following line:
 ```bash
 aws_region = ""
 ```